 Charging time is 73 minutes, but you can use a power brick in the field.
 The camera is designed for Vlogging and live-streaming, You’ll need a power source for live-streaming.

 The main attraction is clearly the size.
 The only competition is a mobile phone or GoPro.
-For my liking, the Pocket 2 has better color “out of the box” than GoPro and lacks the inherent wide angel distortion that is a feature of GoPros.
-The skin tones are pleasingly natural and although it lacks the dynamic range of the GoPro, DJI say they will implement HDR Video in a firmware update.
-DJI have addressed the sound issues that bedevilled the original Pocket by adding four onboard microphones and offering the option of using a different mic altogether.
+To my mind, the Pocket 2 has better colour “out of the box” than GoPro and lacks the inherent wide angle distortion that is a feature of GoPros.
+The skin tones are pleasingly natural and although it lacks the dynamic range of the GoPro, DJI says they will implement HDR Video in a firmware update.
+DJI has addressed the sound issues that bedevilled the original Pocket by adding four onboard microphones and offering the option of using a different mic altogether.
 This is big.
 Bad audio demolishes good video.

 Is the Pocket 2 the best camera for vlogging?

-It depends is the answer – its not as robust as the GoPro, it’s considerably less fiddly and more robust than the Insta 360.
-It cannot compete with a DSLR or the ever popular Sony and Canon cameras, but then it is a lot smaller.
+It depends is the answer – it’s not as robust as the GoPro, it’s considerably less fiddly and more robust than the Insta 360.
+It cannot compete with a DSLR or the ever-popular Sony and Canon cameras, but then it is a lot smaller.
 Don’t underestimate the advantage of tiny.
-I regularly carry a DSLR and three lenses on walkabouts and if I want to make video as well as shoot photos, that’s an extra camera body and tripod.
+I regularly carry a DSLR and three lenses on walkabouts and if I want to make videos as well as shoot photos, that’s an extra camera body and tripod.
 Or I can bring a friend.